-YOUR TAX BASIS AND INCOME OR LOSS UPON DISPOSITION.
-If your trust disposes of Trust Assets, you will generally recognize gain or loss.
-If you dispose of your units or redeem your units for cash, you will also generally recognize gain or loss.
-To determine the amount of this gain or loss, you must subtract your tax basis in the related Trust Assets from your share of the total amount received in the transaction.
-You can generally determine your initial tax basis in each Trust Assets protioning the cost of your units, including sales charges, among the Trust Assets ratably according to their values on the date you acquire your units.
-In certain circumstances, however, you may have to adjust your tax basis after you acquire your units (for example, in the case of certain dividends that exceed a corporation's accumulated earnings and profits, as discussed below).
+SALE OR REDEMPTION OF UNITS.
+If you sell or redeem your units, you will generally recognize a taxable gain or loss.
+To determine the amount of this gain or loss, you must subtract your tax basis in your units from the amount you receive in the transaction.
+Your tax basis in your units is generally equal to the cost of your units, generally including sales charges.
+In some cases, however, you may have to adjust your tax basis after you purchase your units.
+Further, if you hold your units for six months or less, any loss incurred by you related to the disposition of such a unit will be disallowed to the extent of the exempt-interest dividends you received, except as otherwise described in the next section.

+An election may be available to you to defer recognition of capital gain if you make certain qualifying investments within a limited time.
+You should talk to your tax advisor about the availability of this deferral election and its requirements.
+CAPITAL GAINS AND LOSSES.
 If you are an individual, the maximum marginal stated federal tax rate for net capital gain is generally 20% (15% or 0% for taxpayers with taxable incomes below certain thresholds).
-Some capital gains, including some portion of the capital gain dividends from the RIC shares, may be taxed at a higher stated federal tax rate.
 Capital gains may also be subject to the "medicare tax" described above.

 Net capital gain equals net long-term capital gain minus net short-term capital loss for the taxable year.
 Capital gain or loss is long-term if the holding period for the asset is more than one year and is short-term if the holding period for the asset is one year or less.
 You must exclude the date you purchase your units to determine your holding period.
+If you hold a unit for six months or less, any loss incurred by you related to the disposition of such unit will be disallowed to the extent of the exempt-interest dividends you received, except in the case of a regular dividend paid by the trust if the trust declares exempt-interest dividends on a daily basis in an amount equal to at least 90 percent of its net tax-exempt interest and distributes such dividends on a monthly or more frequent basis.
+To the extent of any capital gain dividend received.
 The tax rates for capital gains realized from assets held for one year or less are generally the same as for ordinary income.
-The Internal Revenue Code, however, treats certain capital gains as ordinary income in special situations.
+The Internal Revenue Code treats certain capital gains as ordinary income in special situations.